Courses for the Masters of Fine Art in Electronic Integrated Arts are listed in our digital Graduate Catalog.

 Graduate teaching assistants are intended to support the graduate candidate by providing first-hand experience in academic teaching and experience in the oversight of a large and complex facility.
 All assistants have a commitment of approximately 10 hours/week to meet the requirements of the stipend.
 Assignments are made in consultation among faculty, students and division chairs at the beginning of each semester.

-The Division of Expanded Media supports the multidisciplinary mission of the School of Art and Design by providing an integrative, creative and professional approach to art making using the tools and technologies of print media, video arts, integrative design, sonic art, interactive art and generative art.
-You will explore both traditional and emerging technologies and synthesize personal understandings between the two.
+The Division of Expanded Media supports the multidisciplinary mission of the School of Art and Design by providing an integrative, creative and professional approach to art making using the tools and technologies of Pprint Mmedia, Vvideo Art, Sonic Art, Photography, Iintegrative Ddesign, and other emerging forms.
+You will explore both traditional and contemporary technologies and synthesize personal understandings between the two.